AnthonyBloomer/smartmove-api/README.md

-# smartmove
+# smartmove API
-A RESTful API to retrieve property price statistics in Ireland and the UK
+A RESTful API to retrieve property price statistics in Ireland and the UK.

 ## Installation